Susanna and the Elders in art: Depictions

-The Susanna Crystal, also known as the Lothair Crystal, a 9th-century engraved rock crystal in a gilded copper frame made in the Lotharingia region of northwest Europe in the mid-9th century and which is now in the British Museum, depicts in several vignettes the story of Susanna from the Old Testament book of Daniel.
-Inscriptions from the Vulgate accompany each vignette.
-The vignettes are rendered in the Rheims figural style.

 Portrayals in paintings through the end of the 18th century, with few departures, tend to portray Susanna as making little protest and sometimes seeming to appear acquiescent.

 During the Renaissance period there was an increased interest in and production of nudes, which had fallen out of interest during the Middle Ages.
 Production of paintings featuring naked women increased.
 Typical representations show Susanna protesting being watched mildly or not at all.
 Portrayals of the scene during this period typically emphasized the elders' point of view—the voyeurism they enjoyed, their anticipation of sex—and did not address Susanna's distress except to occasionally picture her with her eyes cast to heaven in a plea for help.
 Norma Broude called these and the similar depictions in Renaissance art blatant distortions of the biblical Susanna.

 Treatments in the Baroque period were more likely to emphasize the point of view of Susanna, who is uncomfortable with or objects to being watched, while others continued to concentrate on the male gaze.
 In 17th-century portrayals, combining Susanna's rejection of the men's advances while gazing toward heaven became common, although in the biblical passage, she does not cast her eyes to heaven until after they have publicly accused her of adultery.

 Modern representations depict Susanna as either alone, unaware of being watched, or uncomfortable with it.
 By the mid 19th century, portrayals often did not include the elders, and the only spectator was the viewer of the painting.